-With the added information the report has two possible interpretations: (a) a grand man stole a bicyle, or: (b) the crime is a matter of grand theft.
+With the added information the report has three possible interpretations: (a) a grand man stole a bicyle, (b) a man stole a grand bicycle, or: (c) the crime is a matter of grand theft.
 Such ambiguity may be undesireable.

 With an automated report template one can add item-specific information into a desired place.
 This method builds a hierarchical tree (figure 4).